Skip to main content

 There is no single universal sensor.
 Every operational environment demands the technology best suited to its conditions: read speed, range, physical conditions, coverage, and energy autonomy.

-Trackvy abstracts that complexity.
-Reads from RFID, BLE, LoRa, and 4G converge on a single platform: a single timeline per item and a single dashboard for the team.
+Trackvy absorbs that diversity.
+Reads from RFID, BLE, LoRa and 4G converge on one platform: one timeline per item and one dashboard for the team.

 Four technologies.
 One system.